rajeev-t/object-sorting-robot/README.md

 <br>

 The ***cad*** folder stores our models, sketches, and drawings.
 Most of the files cannot be previewed given the file type; please download the folder in its entirety to view our model.
-When opening *main.SLDASM*, a dialog boss prompting to locate a file will appear; Choose to suppress it.
+When opening *main.SLDASM*, a dialog box prompting to locate a file will appear; Choose to suppress it.

 <br>